-The Scottish government has announced that children as young as four will be able to change their gender at school without their parents’ consent.
+The Scottish government has announced that children as young as four will be able to change their gender identity at school without their parents’ consent.
 This is under the guidance introduced in the European nation.

 The Scottish Government advised that those pupils who want to switch their gender should be supported and listened.
 This guidance is applicable to primary schools where the youngest children are four years old.
 The reasoning is that ‘recognition and development of gender identity can occur at a young age.”